davemers0160/dlib_object_detection/README.md

 This folder contains the project code that runs the training of a given network against a given dataset using the rgb pixel color input.

 ### Analysis:
+These sub-projects are dedicated to analyzing a trained dnn's performance for a given dataset.

 ### obj_det_analysis